wp-plugins/simplemap/readme.txt

 Planned for future releases:

 * Custom map markers (that can vary by category)
+* User can choose to show or hide specific categories on map
+* Load scripts in <head> only on pages where the map is being displayed

 To suggest any new features, please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com).